huggingface/blog/diffusers-coreml.md

 For more details, please refer to the [instructions in Apple's repo](https://github.com/apple/ml-stable-diffusion).

-## Converting your own models
+## Bring Your own Model

-If you have created your own model compatible with Stable Diffusion (for example, if you used Dreambooth, Textual Inversion or fine-tuning), then you have to convert the models yourself.
+If you have created your own models compatible with Stable Diffusion (for example, if you used Dreambooth, Textual Inversion or fine-tuning), then you have to convert the models yourself.
 Fortunately, Apple provides a conversion script that allows you to do so.

 For this task, we recommend you follow [these instructions](https://github.com/apple/ml-stable-diffusion#converting-models-to-coreml).